Integrated Design and Governance of Agentic AI Systems through Adaptive Information Modulation: Experiment Results and Analysis

+After demonstrating that the performance of the RL Manager using DRL methods surpasses that of baseline methods, we further analyzed its learned behavior to understand how and why it achieves superior results.

+First, we aim to examine how the behavior of LLM agents evolves over time across different methods.
+To do this, we analyze the ratios of different action pairs among LLM agents' interaction—[C, C], [C, D], [D, C], and [D, D]—as they change over time.
+The results are presented in the Figure \ref{merged_pair_actions}.
+Firstly, the ratio of [C, C] actions for the RL method increases rapidly, reaching 100\% by the 10th timestep.
 Similar trends are observed for the LA and LA+NR methods, although they increase at a slower pace and do not converge to 100\%.
-For the AN method, we observe an opposite trend: the ratio of [D, D] actions increases sharply while others decrease.
+For the AR method, we observe an opposite trend: the ratio of [D, D] actions increases sharply while others decrease.
 This supports our previous claims that the AR method tends to steer the system toward defection.
 For the RL, LA, and LA+NR methods, a common trend is observed where the ratio of [D, D] initially increases, reaching a peak in the early steps before subsequently decreasing.
 This pattern begins as LLM agents, initially devoid of memory, randomly choose between C (cooperate) and D (defect) under the 'no prior information' prompts.
 This randomness often results in pairs of [C, D] or [D, C], which can escalate into a predominance of [D, D] outcomes.
 This occurs as agents strive to avoid being exploited by their co-players while also seeking to gain an advantage themselves.

+Second, we observe that the LA and LA+NR baselines achieve relatively good performance from Figure \ref{cooperation_rate_per_step}.
+However, the RL manager still outperforms them, indicating that it does not simply learn to always choose one of these strategies.
+Instead, it appears to have learned a more sophisticated policy.
+We can gather supporting evidence from Figure \ref{fig:behavior_PPA}, which illustrates the evolution of different intervention strategies over time based on the RL manager's learned behavior.
+First, we observe that for the majority of the time, the RL manager chooses to reveal the neighborhood cooperation rate to the LLM agents.
+This aligns with expectations, as this information alone is sufficient to achieve strong performance in many different situations.